Join the Lesley Community

 Work Authorization for International Students

-As an international student holding an F-1 student visa, you have a few options for working while in the United States.
+As an international student compliant with all aspects of your F-1 status, you have a few options for US work authorization.

 International students are not eligible for Federal Work Study jobs, so when you look for a job on campus, be sure to apply only to Lesley Works positions.